 35.The 2017 (USA) Clinical Practice Guideline for High Blood Pressure, Paul K. Whelton, MB, MD, MSc; Robert M. Carey, MD, JAMA.
 2017;318(21):2073-2074.
 Doi:10.1001/jama.2017.18209, 5 Dec.
 2017.
 [This guideline is a comprehensive USA update.
 High BP now starts at 130/80, based on 1000 recent studies, inc. SPRINT [ref.
 37 below, 2015], These show that aggressively treating BP down to 120 mm Hg saves lives.
 This means another 14% of Americans will be diagnosed with high BP.
 Only 2% more will need prescriptions as this part of guideline relies heavily on lifestyle changes.
 It also calls for more team-based medicine, more reliance on telehealth and “between appointment” monitoring of blood pressure.
 So, get patients to take their BP at home.
 Take a patient’s BP more than once before diagnosing high blood pressure.
 “Lifestyle management is the challenge and the underlying issue for high BP, and we have to come to grips with it.”
 The guideline says a healthy lifestyle is: the DASH diet, which promotes fruits and vegetables, low-fat or non-fat dairy, whole grains, and less than 1500 mg of daily sodium (salt).
 Limit alcohol to 2 drinks a day for men and 1 per day for women.
 Exercise at least 30 minutes 3 times a week].

 36.Association Between Dietary Factors and Mortality From Heart Disease, Stroke, and Type 2 Diabetes in USA, Renata Micha, Jose L. Peñalvo, Frederick Cudhea, et al, JAMA.
 2017;317(9):912-924.
 Doi:10.1001/jama.2017.0947.
-[In 2012, suboptimal intake of dietary factors was associated with an estimated 318,656 cardiometabolic deaths (deaths due to heart disease, stroke, or type 2 diabetes), representing 45% of cardiometabolic deaths.
-The highest proportions of cardiometabolic deaths were estimated to be related to excess sodium intake, insufficient intake of nuts/seeds, high intake of processed meats, and low intake of seafood omega-3 fats.]
+[In 2012, low intake of some foods was linked with an estimated 318,656 deaths due to heart disease, stroke, or type 2 diabetes.
+The highest proportions of such deaths were estimated to be related to excess sodium intake, insufficient intake of nuts/seeds, high intake of processed meats, and low intake of seafood omega-3 fats.]

 37.Randomized Trial of Intensive versus Standard Blood-Pressure Control, Sprint Research Group, N Engl J Med 2015; 373:2103-2116, DOI: 10.1056/NEJMoa1511939, November 26, 2015 [Among patients at high risk for CVDs but without diabetes, targeting a systolic blood pressure of less than 120 mm Hg, as compared with less than 140 mm Hg, resulted in lower rates of fatal and nonfatal major cardiovascular events and death from any cause, although significantly higher rates of some adverse events were observed in the intensive-treatment group.
 Clinical trials show that treatment of hypertension reduces the risk of cardiovascular disease outcomes, including incident stroke (by 35-40%), myocardial infarction (by 15-25%), and heart failure (by up to 64%)].